 1. General information

-The NCM expects applications from NGOs and foundations working in public interest, and which strive for increasing social cohesion and strengthening civil society.
+The NCM expects applications from NGOs and foundations working in public interest, and which strive for increasing social cohesion and strengthening civil society in the Baltic States.

 The Nordic governments are convinced that cooperating with non-governmental organisations (NGO) in the Baltic Sea region enhances networking, prosperity and democracy.
 To promote these aspirations the governments asked the Nordic Council of Ministers (NCM) to establish the NGO Programme.